safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 circumvent the tamper detection and even install implementations of the protocol that makes this data directly available to them.

-While we recognise that knowing a personal contact is infected can lead to stigmatisation, we limit this stigmatisation in general through the use of non-binary scores and by limiting disclosures to only contacts you've had prior to a diagnosis.
+While we recognize that knowing a personal contact is infected can lead to stigmatization, we limit this stigmatization in general through the use of non-binary scores and by limiting distributions to only contacts you've had prior to a diagnosis.

 ### Compromised Binaries